quasarframework/quasar/docs/src/pages/introduction-to-quasar.md

 * Gets quick fixes and listens to the community's requests
 * Handles the whole development experience (including even creating your app's icons and splash screens)

-Quasar is the number one solution based on Vue whether you're only building a desktop website, a desktop app, a mobile app, or all of them.
+Quasar is the number one solution based on Vue whether you're building a desktop website, a desktop app, a mobile app, or even all of them.

 Worried about bloat?
 You shouldn't be.
 If you only want to build a website, Quasar will only build the code required for a website, with nothing else.
 Same goes for the other build modes.